-Similar to Chase’s 5/24 policy and the 2/3/4 restriction Bank of America now applies to new card applications, Wells Fargo credit card applications include some specific rules and restrictions you should be aware of before applying for a new rewards card.
+Similar to Chase’s 5/24 policy and other bank restrictions on new card applications, Wells Fargo credit card applications include some specific rules and restrictions you should be aware of before applying for a new rewards card.

 - One card every 6 months – The T&C’s state you may not qualify for more than one card in a six month period: